qyang13/RNAseq_data_processing/README.md

 **NOTE: Unless noted otherwise, all of the following steps are to be executed on Fiji.**

+## Quick Start
+If you are in a rush, skip most of the instructions.
+Instead:
+1. Copy the code in `quick_start.sh` to a text editor
+2. Specify the two parameters required in `quick_start.sh`
+3. Copy the entire content of `quick_start.sh` to Fiji terminal and run
+4. Once all the jobs are completed, jump to [Step 4](#step4) below to download the data :)

 ## Table of Contents:
 * [Step 1: Retrieve sequencing data and setup](#step1)
 * [Step 2: Trim reads, QC, Align & Read Count](#step2)